Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: System Model

 Following are our assumptions on the spectrum availability and spectrum usage.

-\begin{assumption} The spectrum availability is independently and identically distributed ($\textrm{i.i.d.} $) across time and frequency.\footnote{We will show in \cite{Techrpt}, that our results can be generalized to the $\textrm{non-i.i.d.}$ spectrum availability case with minor modifications.} \end{assumption}
+\begin{assumption} The spectrum availability is independently and identically distributed ($\textrm{i.i.d.} $) across time and frequency.\footnote{We will show in \cite{Techrpt}, that our results can be generalized to the $\textrm{non-i.i.d.}$ spectrum availability case with minor modifications.} \revth{Moreover, the spectrum availability is ergodic.} \end{assumption}

 \begin{assumption} Each SU can transmit over multiple channels simultaneously.\footnote{This is supported by most physical layer access technologies (e.g., OFDMA) even with just one transmitter antenna per SU, and is possible with other technologies when each SU has multiple transceivers.} \end{assumption}